The Wilder Townhouse – Whimsical and historic Victorian villa on the edge of central Dublin.

 - Walking: The whole of south-central Dublin is easily reached on foot.
 You can visit the majority of the major tourist attractions within a 30-minute walk from the hotel.

-- Tram/Bus: The Harcourt Street Luas stop is a (0.3 mile, 5-minute walk), which makes north-south travel a breeze; there are good east-west bus connections from St Stephen’s Green (0.4 mile, 8-minute walk).
+- Tram/Bus: The Harcourt Street Luas stop is a (0.3 mile), which makes north-south travel a breeze; there are good east-west bus connections from St Stephen’s Green (0.4 mile).
 The hotel’s a scenic 20-minute walk (1 mile) to the nearest DART station at Pearse Street, which is the fastest way to get north-south along the city’s gorgeous coastline.

 - Taxis, Uber, Lyft: Irish law doesn’t allow Uber/Lyft to operate.
 Most locals use the Free Now or Lynk apps to connect them with local licensed drivers.
 You can hail a cab in the street if it has got its light on or find one at one of the many taxi stands around the city.